Liyanziqia/project_peak_demand/README.md

 # AI use note

-I used AI to help design the very basic html template, as well as debugging the codes back and forth.
+I used AI to help debug the codes back and forth, especially when building the basic html template, my first webpage design.

 # Questions or corrections